-In B_h-CBF , the required memory size is 12.09 KB, and it drops to 11.38 KB in the improved B_h-CBF scheme.
+In B_h-CBF , the required memory size is 12.09 KB, and it drops to 11.38 KB in the improved B_h-CBF .
 VI-CBF with $D=D_4$ requires 12842 counters of seven bits, while with the general D, 9500 counters of eight bits are used in addition to the lookup table.
 This yields a total memory size of 10.97 KB and 9.31 KB, respectively, i.e. improvements of 22.2% and 34.0% in comparison with CBF.
+All these schemes present lower memory requirements than CBF and the Spectral BF, but higher than those of the dlCBF.
+However, dlCBF may have additional issues, like overflows and complexity [7].
+As mentioned in the Introduction, improving dlCBF in the same way by using variable increments is left to future work.